boyzoid/blog/content/posts/2022/march/karma-coverage.md

 The red arrow shows us how many tests were run and how many passed.
 A failure means that we received an unexpected result or there was an error.

-Here are what the headers for the table represent
+Here are what the headers for the table represent:

 - `File` - shows the files that were analyzed, and we also see an aggregate for all files in the top row
 - `% Stmts` - tells us what percentage of statements are covered by tests.